Suvammm/SessionsMarketplace/README.md

 Created the project as per the Description and it successfully completed.
 ## Overview

-A compact marketplace where people browse and book sessions while creators manage their own catalog.
+A compact marketplace where people browse and book sessions while creators manage their own catalog see the architechture for more detail.

 ## Features